Botswana Economy and More

 the Tswana.
 The government started to grow gradually after attaining independence.
 As a result, it is one of the prosperous, democratic countries in sub-Saharan Africa.

-Botswana is a Commonwealth, United Nations, Southern African Development Community, and
+Botswana is a Commonwealth (opens in a new tab), United Nations (opens in a new tab), Southern African Development Community (opens in a new tab), and

 African Union (opens in a new tab) member.
 Botswana’s capital city is known as Gaborone, which is also the largest